 Do you remember the challenges that Epoch underwent to save the Shindred mountain towns?”

-Roxanne leant back scratching at her head, her face curled up as she struggled to remember the rhymes.
+Roxanne leaned back, scratching at her head, her face curled up as she struggled to remember the rhymes.

-“Can’t say I do; from memory the first challenge was defeating a Minotaur.
-But that is all I recall, there was four all together if my memory serves me right.”
+“Can’t say I do; from memory, the first challenge was defeating a Minotaur.
+But that is all I recall; there were four altogether if my memory serves me right.”

 “Five tasks he underwent.”
 The man corrected.
 “While it was a Minotaur, you got the wording wrong.”

 ‘Through this cave is Epoch’s challenge.
-This crack will only be open when the sky is coloured, so while you still have the stones to, I suggest you get in.
+This crack will only be open when the sky is colored, so while you still have the stones to, I suggest you get in.
 Once in, you won’t be able to get out after the crack closes.
-Once in there you can fight over who goes first, hell you can all go at once if you want.
-But if you use a group to get to the end it is said you must fight to the death until only one remains.’
-Yergon’Ther finished his speech and people started to move into the crack, I watched as he eyed through the crowd until he eventually saw me.
-I was the last to go through, taking a moment to stand outside the crack I looked up at the man.
+Once in there, you can fight over who goes first; hell, you can all go at once if you want.
+But if you use a group to get to the end, it is said you must fight to the death until only one remains.’
+Yergon’Ther finished his speech, and people started to move into the crack; I watched as he eyed through the crowd until he eventually saw me.
+I was the last to go through; taking a moment to stand outside the crack, I looked up at the man.

 ‘When I come back down the mountain, will you get a drink with me?’